 - Doors Off Helicopter Kauai Tips

-After some agonising, we decided on a 2 pm trip (more on the best time to fly below).
+After some agonising, we decided on a 2 pm Kauai helicopter tour (more on the best time to fly below).
 Jack Harter’s doors off helicopter trips are for 60–65 minutes (some company’s “hour-long” tours are more like 50–55 minutes) and believe me, it goes by fast, and you’ll want every extra minute in the air.

 Soon we left the more developed parts of the island and soared over vibrant mountains and farmland, the trees looking like tiny pieces of broccoli below us.